 The tin mining industry in the Kepulauan Bangka Belitung, known as Indonesia's primary tin producer, has witnessed significant challenges in recent decades.
-These challenges encompass various aspects, including mining operations, management, the economy, and notably, environmental concerns.
-Mining conflicts have become persistent This а issue. is understandable since tin mining is the economic backbone of Bangka Belitung and plays an irreplaceable role in its economic landscape.
+These challenges encompass various aspects, including mining operations, the economy, and management, notably, environmental concerns.
+Mining conflicts have become а persistent issue.
+This is understandable since tin mining is the economic backbone of Bangka Belitung and plays an irreplaceable role in its economic landscape.
 Tin contributes to more than 80 percent of the region's total exports, and it is also a major source of Indonesia's tin exports.